Mutilating Hand Injuries

 - Removing safety guards from machinery, such as power saws or wood chippers

-- Short-cuts and improper technique while using machinery
+- Short-cuts and poor technique while using machines

-- Not shutting power to tool when using hands to remove clogged grass from lawn mowers or snow from snow blowers
+- Not shutting off power to a tool when using hands to work on it

 - Operating machinery or vehicles under the influence of alcohol or drugs

-Immediate care will stop any bleeding.
+Emergency care will be needed.
 An IV will be started to give fluids and pain medicine.
-A hand specialist may be needed.
-Other steps may include:

-Bacteria on the skin can enter the body through damaged skin.
-This can lead to a serious infection called tetanus.
-If you have not had a recent tetanus vaccination, you may be given one.
-It will help your body find and attack the bacteria.
+People who have not had a recent tetanus vaccination may be given one.
+It can help the body find and attack the bacteria.

-The wound will be flushed out with water.
+The wound will be flushed with water.
 It will help to remove any debris that may be trapped in the wounds.
 This will help to prevent infection.

-Immediate surgery may be needed.
 Less severe injury will be dressed and splinted.
 A surgical plan can be made later.

-The goal of surgery is to repair as much damage as possible.
-It may be able to save some function in the hand.
+Surgery may be needed right away for severe injury.
+The goal is to repair as much damage as possible.
+They may save some hand function.
 Several surgeries are often needed for this type of injury.

-Rehab can help to regain movement in the hand.
+Rehab can help a person get back movement in the hand.
 It can also help to make changes if there are some limits to hand movement.
 Rehab may include:

-- Physical therapy
+- Physical therapy to improve movement

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.